RKNF404/chromium-hardening-guide/SETUP_GUIDE.md

 There is no one answer, most Linux distibutions offer a way to persist flags for their build of chromium, and sometimes even offer a way to persist for Google Chrome as well.
 \
 For example, Arch notably offers a [flag persistence method](https://wiki.archlinux.org/title/Chromium#Configuration) for both chromium and Chrome.
 Fedora also offers a method via `/etc/chromium/chromium.conf`.
 Most other common distros like Ubuntu, Debian, Gentoo, Nix, etc. also offer methods that are either specific or similar.
+\
+Research into your specific distro and find out how it handles flag persistence.
+It can sometimes help to just search around `/etc` for a chromium directory or set of chromium files.

 ## Windows